KLunos/IT-Portfolio/README.md

 *This shows the logical structure of my home network, highlighting traffic flow through my virtual lab.
 It documents DHCP scopes and VLAN segmentation via pfSense, and multiple lab servers all monitored by Security Onion.
 This demonstrates my ability to design, secure, and document enterprise style network environments.*

+### The Virtual Machines
+  - Below are the pages detailing each of my virtual machines, in order of the boot-up sequence.

 # [pfSense](pfsense.md)
   - My firewall setup and VLAN segmentation.
 # [Jump Box](jumpbox.md)